-Having graduated with a Master’s degree in Project Management and trained in Business Administration François cumulates more than 10 years of experience in community, private and governmental sectors.
-Before taking the helm of the CDÉTNO’s, he was the Connector Program’s Coordinator at the Conseil Économique et Coopératif de la Saskatchewan (CÉCS), CDÉTNO’s counterpart organization in Saskatchewan, and member of RDÉE Canada.
-Today, he actively works with his team to expand CDÉTNO’s positive impact on the community and to help with the economic development in the territories.
+Trained in business administration and project management, François has over 17 years of experience in community, private (entrepreneurship) and government sectors.
+Before taking the helm of CDETNO, he was the connector program coordinator at Conseil économique et coopératif de la Saskatchewan (CÉCS), a sister organization equivalent to CDÉTNO in Saskatchewan and a member of RDÉE Canada.
+Today, he actively works with his team to expand CDETNO’s positive impact on the community and to support and promote the economic development of the Northwest Territories.

 Having obtained her diploma in office automation at O’Sullivan College in Quebec City, Nadine has more than 18 years of experience in administration and accounting.
 She has acquired her experience in several types of companies.
 She has been in Yellowknife since September 2018 and is discovering the Northwest Territories.